avada-z/LLamaTokenizerOnBash/README.md

-Very, VERY badly coded llama tokenizer using only Bash and some tools (bc, awk, sed, tr, od, etc..)
+Very, VERY badly coded llama tokenizer using only Bash and some tools (bc, awk, sed, tr, od, etc..)<br>
-Since I have nothing to do in my free time, I coded this, using ```https://github.com/belladoreai/llama-tokenizer-js``` as inspiration.
+Since I have nothing to do in my free time, I coded this, using ```https://github.com/belladoreai/llama-tokenizer-js``` as inspiration.<br>
 <br><br>
-To use this, first you need to install all the necessary tools that are used (you'll figure them out looking at errors) Just pass your input text as an argument to this script, example:<br>
+To use this, first you need to install all the necessary tools that are used (you'll figure them out looking at errors)<br>
+Just pass your input text as an argument to this script, example:<br>
 ```./tokenizer.sh " grabbed"```<br><br>
 Output:<br>